Investigating the Role of Attribute Context in Vision-Language Models for Object Recognition and Detection: Background and related work

+\textbf{Bias and sensitivity measurement of embeddings in VL tasks} Our work relates to efforts to understand the biases in embeddings from VL models.
+Such probing has highlighted that grounded/aligned embeddings encode social biases \cite{ross2020measuring} and lack sensitivity to composition and word order \cite{thrush2022winoground, yuksekgonul2022and}.
+Our investigation more thoroughly analyzes embeddings with respect to attributes.
+For example, we gauge whether visual embeddings are sensitive to attribute presence and meaning when grounding to contextualized word embeddings (from \cite{devlin2018bert}).
+The work of \cite{bertasius2020cobe} relates as it involves use of contextualized object embeddings to detect object states (\eg \textit{sliced tomato}, \textit{tomato in a bowl}).
+Our work instead explores if \textit{enhancing the attribute sensitivity} of contextualized object embeddings impacts more general object detection and fine-grained text-region retrieval tasks.

+\textbf{Contrastive negative sampling} ``Hard" negative samples can benefit contrastive learning \cite{kalantidis2020hard, robinson2020contrastive}.
+We explore negative sampling of captions to enhance attribute context in region-word pretraining and CLIP finetuning.
+Past works have created negatives by replacing nouns \cite{gupta2020contrastive} and by perturbing word order \cite{yuksekgonul2022and}.
+We alternatively test more attribute-tailored strategies by replacing only adjectives in captions, randomly/plausibly based on a dataset.
+We exhibit that order perturbations \cite{yuksekgonul2022and} do \textit{not} help fine-grained text-region retrieval, while adjective negatives do.
+We also show that adjective negatives improve vs. a generic caption sampling baseline on Visual Genome Attribution \cite{yuksekgonul2022and}, and that adjective negatives benefit detection in region-word pretraining.
+Concurrent work \cite{doveh2023teaching} has also shown the value of adjective negatives, though our work uniquely shows value in detection. \cite{cascante2023going} also leverages attribute perturbations, but alternatively with synthetic visual data.

-\textbf{Attributes in vision tasks} We focus on object attributes, described through adjectives in captions, as context that can enhance object learning and model capabilities.
-Past work has focused on attributes with respect to their direct prediction \cite{pham2021learning}, their compositional zero-shot recognition with objects \cite{saini2022disentangling}, and their use as a bridge between base and novel classes in zero-shot classification \cite{lampert2013attribute, xu2020attribute}.
-Specifically in localization tasks, attributes have served as signals to spatially constrain object learning \cite{jerbi2020learning,xiao2017weakly}.
-Our work is unique as we investigate the use of attributes in \textit{pretraining for open-vocabulary object detection}.
-Rather than enforce strict spatial constraints, we leverage a contrastive mechanism to encourage the model to gain sensitivity to object attributes, which we show leads to benefits in detection.
+\textbf{Attributes in vision tasks} Our work considers object attributes, described through adjectives in captions, with respect to object learning and model capabilities.
+Past work has explored attributes with respect to direct prediction \cite{pham2021learning}, compositional zero-shot recognition with objects \cite{saini2022disentangling, nayak2022learning}, and use as a bridge between base and novel classes in zero-shot classification \cite{lampert2013attribute, xu2020attribute}.
+With respect to localization, attributes have served as signals to spatially constrain object learning \cite{jerbi2020learning, xiao2017weakly} and as part of an open-vocabulary attribute detection task (detecting all attributes with an object) \cite{bravo2022open}.
+Our work is unique as we analyze attributes \textit{as context for objects}, gauging impact in tasks like retrieval and detection.